Wrexham Glyndŵr University is committed to understanding and managing its impact on the environment. The main priorities are:

 Priority 5 - Quality Assurance

-The Campus Services Manager has responsibility for the disposal and monitoring of general waste produced at the university and to comply with legislation.
-The CSM regularly implements and reviews the Waste Management service to ensure it supports and contributes to the improvement of environmental aims and objectives.
+The Facilities Manager has responsibility for the disposal and monitoring of general waste produced at the university and to comply with legislation.
+They regularly implement and review the Waste Management service to ensure it supports and contributes to the improvement of environmental aims and objectives.

 Individual departments are responsible for their own waste disposal, in accordance with current health, safety and environmental legislation.